Cubelaster/ReFilter/README.md

 Some pending features include recursive filtering over related entities along custom filtering and defining AND/OR clauses for specific filters.
 Those would be breaking changes and it would take some time.

+Additionally, check the Docs folder for examples of FE requests.
+If needed, I can give you the AgGrid implementation as well.

 Any kind of help or suggestions are welcome.

 ## Thank you and I hope you enjoy using ReFilter